-We believe that Mr. Marlow's experience as a Certified Public Accountant at an international accounting firm and as an audit partner serving both public and non-public insurance companies qualifies him to serve as a director and an Audit Committee financial expert.
+We believe that Mr. Marlow's experience as a Certified Public Accountant at an international accounting firm and as an audit partner serving both public and non-public insurance companies qualifies him as an Audit Committee financial expert and to serve as an independent, non-executive director.